Care and Maintenance of a Trumpet

 Valves can become sticky if not properly lubricated, so be sure to clean and oil them regularly.

-Before replacing the instrument in its case, wipe its surface lightly with a polishing cloth to remove dirt.
+Before replacing the instrument in its case, wipe its surface lightly with a polishing cloth to remove any dirt.